vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Ambarisa, a king 53.
 Agnistoma, 469.

 Ambassador, see under duta.
-Agnivarna, queen of, sat on the throne
+Agnivarṇa, queen of, sat on the throne

 Āmbhiyas, school of, on Arthasastra 2. after him 41.